Publix: Publix Liquors

-Publix tested the market response to liquor stores in the late 1980s, but closed its test sites in 1989.
-It re-entered the liquor sales market again in 2003 and has met with success since.
-The liquor store is in an area accessed via a separate entrance as required by local laws, modeled after many other grocery chains.
-All Publix Liquors locations to date have been in Florida; the first such stores outside that state are planned to open in late 2023 and early 2024 in Louisville, Kentucky.
+Publix tested the market response to liquor stores with three locations in the late 1980s, but closed its test sites in 1989.
+It re-entered the liquor sales market again in 2003 with a store in Miami and has met with success since with more than 350.
+The liquor store is in an area accessed via a separate entrance as required by state or local laws, modeled after many other grocery chains.
+The first Publix Liquors location outside Florida opened in January 2024, alongside the first Publix in Kentucky.

+Publix POURS

+Publix began a new concept at a GreenWise Market in Tallahassee in 2018.
+Shoppers can partake of a smoothie, coffee, beer or wine from a POURS "bar" while they shop.
+The concept has been expanded at select Publix locations, typically at new stores or following a store renovation.
+The new department also offers kombucha teas, soft drinks and acai bowls.
+As of January 2025, there were 16 locations in Florida offering POURS service.

 DVD rental kiosks

 In 2005, Publix began installing The New Release DVD rental kiosks within eight of its South Florida stores with expansion to other South Florida stores by 2006.
 The movie rentals were priced at $1 per day in addition to sales tax.

 Following the purchase of The New Release by NCR in 2009, a partnership was formed with the NCR company and Blockbuster to replace the existing kiosks with Blockbuster Express kiosks.
 This replacement began the same year with additional kiosks being installed at all of the other Publix locations which was completed by 2010.
 The cost of the rentals remained the same.

-In 2012, NCR sold its entertainment division, which includes the Blockbuster Express kiosks, to Coinstar, the owner of the Redbox DVD rental kiosks.
+In 2012, NCR sold its entertainment division, which includes the Blockbuster Express kiosks, to Coinstar, the then-owner of the Redbox DVD rental kiosks.
 Blockbuster Express machines were replaced with Redbox machines in most stores by the end of 2012.

+Sometime between the second half of 2023 and early-mid 2024, the Redbox DVD rental kiosks began to be removed from Publix stores.